hzawawi/hzawawi.github.io/_posts/2018-05-28-DynamoDB-with-c#-and-dotnet-core.md

 ---
 layout: page
-title: DynamoDB with c# and .Net Core.
+title: DynamoDB with C# and .NET Core.
 permalink: /dynamodb-post-1/
 ---

 ### Objective
-When started working with dynamodb database, I found the online documentation and online code samples were quite limited and bit confusing.
-So I decided to start writing few blogs around the things I learned along the way so it provides some helps for future developers.
+When I first started working with DynamoDB database, I found the online documentation and code samples were quite limited and a bit confusing.
+This is why I decided to start writing few blogs around the things I learned along the way, to share knowledge and assist interested developers.

-Goal of this first blog, is to give a simple example to quickly setup dynamodb client and be able to do some basic operations with the dynamoDb.
+The goal of this first blog, is to give a simple example of how to quickly setup DynamoDB client, and how to do some basic operations with the DynamoDB.
-Future blogs will be giving more deep guidelines about amazon dynamodb api and dynamodb core features.
+Future blogs will give deeper guidelines about Amazon DynamoDB API and its core features.

 ### Dependencies

 - #### AWSSDK.DynamoDBv2 package:
-  .Net API to facilitate the interaction with aws dynamodb in order to execute different operations against the database such as (createTable, saveItem, retrieveItem,etc..)
+  this is a .NET API that facilitates the interaction with AWS DynamoDB in order to execute different operations against the database such as (createTable, saveItem, retrieveItem,etc..)

 - #### [Localstack](https://github.com/localstack/localstack):
-  framework that helps mocking different aws cloud applications, in our example we are going to rely on it to mock amazon dynamodb database. localstack really helpful to use when you want to develop a cloud application offline and reduce dependencies on the cloud infrastructure.
+  Localstack is a framework that helps mock different AWS cloud applications; In our example below, we are going to rely on it to mock the Amazon DynamoDB database.
+  Localstack is really helpful to use when you want to develop a cloud application offline and reduce dependencies on the cloud infrastructure.

 ### Code Sample
 #### 1. DynamoDb client setup